machineagency/taxon/evaluation_log.md

 either the actual collision-prone subvolumes, or maybe it would be easier to just designate the voids.

+more things actually: regions (tool parking, smd storage area, pcb area) and tool parking logic. in fact, we might want to say that the action language as it is presented in the paper is just a start of a much larger enterprise;
+you can imagine a region as a class in the language that had to be added because we need to support it with workflows involving a pick and place machine, and then later on people can add functionality to the class, add more rots about it (i'll add some below) and just add more functionality to the action language in general. this is a point that we should be very explicit about in the paper.

 **rules of thumb**

 - certain footprints of pcbs can only be picked up with certain tools
 - work envelope checking with a 2dof tool that can be raised and lowered (this includes the axidraw) needs to be handled in a special way (e.g. projecting to the planar work envelope).
-- camera routine somehow---the routine seems to just fire at the beginning when the camera checks the pcb for fiducials to localize/zero its subsequent movement commands.
+- camera routine somehow—the routine seems to just fire at the beginning when the camera checks the pcb for fiducials to localize/zero its subsequent movement commands.
-- for all machines, designate sub-bounding boxes of blocks that actually would result in collision, versus parts of blocks where material intersecting is not a problem. the most common example of this are redundant linear stages
+- for all machines, designate sub-bounding boxes of blocks that actually would result in collision, versus parts of blocks where material intersecting is not a problem. the most common example of this are redundant linear stages.
+- tool parking and regions—there are rules around where the tool can move when we are in one of these subprocedures
+- the "model" in this case is not a 3d model but instead a bunch of coordinate positions of an uploaded pcb design. the creater of the machine indicates that this is an common output from kicad/eagle etc.